madsbuch/applicationCourse/README.md

 Web App Course
 ==============
-This is the material for a course in building modern application using web-technologies
+This is the course-material for facilitating building modern applications using web-technologies

 Motivation
 ----------
 Many people are sitting around having great ideas but are unable to realize them.
-These people use hours on trying to get a technical person on board their idea, often without any luck.
+Some use hours trying to get a technical person on board.
 Many of these apps are relatively easy to build with a minimal knowledge of modern technologies and methods for building apps.